 - Staying on track to meet your individual goals

-If your ACT or SAT score is not at college level, Delta will have you take a college placement tool called Accuplacer.
+If your SAT score is not at college level, Delta will have you take a college placement tool called Accuplacer.
 Sometimes, placement scores may indicate you need some skill building in English or math.
 This program helps by connecting you with support and services to help you be successful.

 - Assessment test interpretation

 - On-going support

 The Bridge Program works with the developmental curriculums in both English and Math

 divisions, the Office of Disability Resources, the Teaching Learning Center, the Writing

 Reading and Information Technology Center, and other supports on and off campus to

 For more information contact Marcie Carter, Bridge Program Coordinator, at email@example.com or 989-686-9163.

 The best way to stay on the right track is to check in with us regularly.
 We want to make sure your credits will transfer and count toward your degree – even if your plans change.